What Is a Dead Man's Switch? A Complete Guide to Digital Estate Planning

 Journalists protecting sensitive sources use deadman switches as insurance.
 If a journalist is silenced, imprisoned, or killed, their research and source materials automatically release to editors or legal counsel.
 This protection mechanism has become increasingly common among investigative reporters working on dangerous stories.

 Cryptocurrency holders face a unique problem: digital assets secured by private keys can become permanently inaccessible if the holder dies without sharing those keys.
-A deadman switch can automatically transfer seed phrases or wallet access to heirs without exposing them during the holder's lifetime.
+A deadman switch can automatically transfer seed phrases or wallet access to heirs without exposing them during the holder's lifetime — see how to pass crypto to your family when you die for a deeper walkthrough.

 Privacy-conscious individuals use deadman switches simply because they don't trust cloud storage providers.
 Zero-knowledge encrypted deadman switches store files in a way that even the service provider cannot access them.